cindy840823/Portfolio/Lazada_Health_Product_Analysis/README.md

 # Lazada Thailand Health Product Analysis

-Hi!
 This is a data project where I explored health and wellness products sold on Lazada Thailand.
 I wanted to see what types of products sell best, what pricing looks like across categories, and which cities in Thailand are most active in buying these items online.

 It was a fun way to practice data cleaning, visualizations, and finding real insights that a business might care about.